jlelse/GoShort/README.md

 These are the required config values:

-* `password`: Password to create or delete short links
+* `password`: Password to create, update or delete short links
 * `shortUrl`: The short base URL (without trailing slash!)
 * `defaultUrl`: The default URL to which should be redirected when no slug is specified